 Views field handler plugins handle retrieving and displaying data within a view.
-The Drupal core Views module provides field plugins for all of the core field types, and these work well for many situations where you need to describe custom data sets to Views.
+The Drupal core Views module provides field plugins for all the core field types, and these work well for many situations where you need to describe custom data sets to Views.
 For situations where an existing plugin doesn't match your requirements, you can define a custom field handler plugin and alter both the query that gets executed and the rendered output of the data.

 This is common for contributed modules that define new field types, or any module using hook_views_data()